Hansen Mansion: Site history

 The site was formerly part of a larger property owned by the Porcelain Factory.
 This large property was listed in Copenhagen's new cadastre as No. 226 in St. Ann's East Quarter.
 The corner property was later referred to as No. 226A.
-It was listed in the new cadastre of 1806 as No. 281 in St. Ann's Wast Quarter and belonged to distiller Jonas H. Gede at that time.
+It was listed in the new cadastre of 1806 as No. 281 in St. Ann's West Quarter, and belonged to distiller Jonas H. Gede at that time.

 A warehouse was constructed at the site in 1806.
 It was later acquired by consul Peter Saabue.

 A, N. Hansen and his house

-In 1934, Saabye sold ot to Andreas Nicolai Hansen.
-The åresent building on the site house was constructed for him in 1835 with the assistance of Royal Master Builder Jørgen Hansen Koch.
+In 1934, Saabye sold it to Andreas Nicolai Hansen.
+The present building on the site was constructed for him in 1835 with the assistance of Royal Master Builder Jørgen Hansen Koch.

 In 1837, Hansen purchased the country house Kokkedal north of Copenhagen.
 In 1843, he replaced it with Øregård.

-Hansen's households consisted of 223 people at the 1840 census.
-They were Andreas Hansen, his wife Emma Eliza Hansen, their none children (aged one to 13), rwo male servants, six maids, three children of two of the servants and 35-year-old Judithe Marie Goldschmidt.
+Hansen's household consisted of 223 people at the 1840 census.
+They were Andreas Hansen, his wife Emma Eliza Hansen, their nine children (aged one to 13), two male servants, six maids, three children of two of the servants and 35-year-old Judithe Marie Goldschmidt.

 Hansen resided in the mansion until his death in 1873.
-His wife died at Øregård ij 1865.
-Their son Octavius Hansen resided on the ground floor with his famiyl from 198+- ;aru Hansen, who had become a widow in 1866. resided in the building from 1871.
+His wife died at Øregård in 1865.
+Their son Octavius Hansen resided on the ground floor with his family from 198+- ;aru Hansen, who had become a widow in 1866, resided in the building from 1871.

-Rdmund and Alfred Hansen
+Edmund and Alfred Hansen

-The building was after Hansen's death in 1873 passed on to his son Rdmund Hansen.
+The building was after Hansen's death in 1873 passed on to his son Edmund Hansen.
 In 1876, he sold the house to his elder brother Alfred Hansen.
 Alfred Hansen's former home at Sankt Annæ Plads 17 was taken over by his younger brother Harald Hansen.

 Later history

-The coffee wholesaler and dairy owner A. C. Gamél (1839-1904) lived at Fredericiagade 21 from 1895 to 1904.
+The coffee wholesaler and dairy owner A. C. Gamél (1839–1904) lived at Fredericiagade 21 from 1895 to 1904.
 The insurance company Fjerde Søforsikring was later based in the building.

-The architect Mogens Tøgern was charged witgh refurbishing the building in 1936.
+The architect Mogens Tøgern was appointed with refurbishing the building in 1936.

 Architecture

-The mansion is constructed in brick with two storeys above a ealk-out basement|walk-out basement.
+The mansion is constructed in brick with two storeys above a walk-out basement.
 It has a five-bays-long principal facade towards Fredericiagade and a nine-bays-long secondary facade towards Bredgade.
 It is designed in a strict Late Neoclassical style which was probably inspired by Karl Friedrich Schinkel's buildings in Berlin.

-The building was listed in Class B in 1939.
+The building was listed as Class B in 1939.

 KICK

-The building now houses KICK, an innovation centre for collaboration between the European and Chinese fashion industry.
+The building now houses KICK, an innovation centre for collaboration between the European and Chinese fashion industries.
 It was opened in May 2013 as a collaboration between Kopenhagen Fur and Danish Fashion and Textile.